-Covid-19: India’s toll crosses 300, number of confirmed cases now 9,152
+Covid-19: Nagaland to seal some areas after first resident tests positive, India’s toll rises to 308

 8.35 am: Since the 8 am update on Sunday, India has confirmed 796 new cases and 35 deaths.

 8.30 am: The number of confirmed cases in India has risen to 9,152, including 308 deaths, according to the Union Ministry of Health and Family Welfare.
+The number of patients who have been discharged rises to 856.

 7.50 am: Scenes from new containment zones in Mumbai, Varanasi and Delhi: